Nathanael Greene Herreshoff: Sailing vessels

 In the last quarter of the 19th century, Herreshoff constructed a double-hulled sailing boat of his own design (US Pat.
 No. 189,459).
 The craft, Amaryllis, raced at her maiden regatta on June 22, 1876, and performed exceedingly well.
 Her debut demonstrated the distinct performance advantages afforded by catamarans over the standard monohulls.
-It was as a result of this event, the Centennial Regatta of the New York Yacht Club, that catamarans were barred from regular sailing classes, and this remained the case until the 1970s.

 In 1892 he build Wee Win a ½ rater for Winifred Sutton, daughter of Sir Richard Sutton, 5th Baronet, whose yacht Genesta had been beaten in the 1885 America's cup by Puritan.
 Wee Win was very successful racing on the Solent, leading to several follow-up orders from British Yachtswomen and Yachtsmen.